pulumi/docs/content/docs/reference/pkg/okta/policy/ruleidpdiscovery.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="#ruleidpdiscoveryuseridentifierpattern">List&lt;Rule<wbr>Idp<wbr>Discovery<wbr>User<wbr>Identifier<wbr>Pattern<wbr>Args&gt;</a></span>
     </dt>
     <dd>{{% md %}}Specifies a User Identifier pattern condition to match against.
-If `match_type` of `"EXPRESSION"` is used, only a *single* element can be set.
-Otherwise multiple elements of matching patterns may be provided.
+If `match_type` of `"EXPRESSION"` is used, only a *single* element can be set, otherwise multiple elements of matching patterns may be provided.
 {{% /md %}}</dd>
     <dt class="property-optional"
             title="Optional">